Shopify/sorbet-runtime-stub/README.md

 This gem provides stub definitions for all the `T` namespace that Sorbet type signatures need for runtime.
 This is appropriate for people who want nothing to do with `sorbet-runtime` when their code is being run.

+**Disclaimer**: This gem is being used in our applications but there are some still features missing and it may have some sharp edges.

 ## Installation

 Add this line to your application's Gemfile: